-The architecture of DNS enforcement is as following: - DHCP and DNS are provided by the PacketFence server - The PacketFence DHCP server will provide the IP of your network equipment as the gateway and the IP address of the PacketFence DNS server to resolve names. - Routing is provided by another equipment on your network (Core switch, Firewall, Router,...) - If a user should be shown the portal, the pfdns service will return a pointer to the IP address of the captive portal, otherwise pfdns will resolve the name externally and use it in the reply.
+The architecture of DNS enforcement is as following:

+- DHCP and DNS are provided by the PacketFence server - The PacketFence DHCP server will provide the IP of your network equipment as the gateway and the IP address of the PacketFence DNS server to resolve names. - Routing is provided by another equipment on your network (core switch, firewall, router....) - pfdns will respond to DNS requests depending on your configuration : - user registration on portal: it will return IP address of the captive portal - access to another site: it will resolve name externally and use it in reply